Ducktown, Atlantic City

-Ducktown is a historically Italian-American district of Atlantic City, New Jersey, United States, stretching from Missouri Avenue to Texas Avenue.
+Ducktown is a historically Italian American district of Atlantic City, in the U.S. state of New Jersey, stretching from Missouri Avenue to Texas Avenue.
 The Press of Atlantic City called the neighborhood "Atlantic City's Little Italy".

 History

 Italian immigrants heavily settled Ducktown in the early 20th century and named it for the duck houses they built along the bayfront, where they raised poultry and waterfowl.
 As with many American ethnic neighborhoods, after World War II, residents began leaving the neighborhood for automobile suburbs, sending Ducktown into a decline.
 Pitney Village, a housing project built in the neighborhood, was widely seen as contributing to the decline.

 St. Michael's Roman Catholic Church has been cited as a focal point of the neighborhood before and after the decline.
 By the 1990s some families, mostly Hispanic and Asian, were returning to the neighborhood, and the Pitney Village housing project was demolished, leading to a renewal of the community.

+In recent decades, the Bangladeshi and greater Asian community has overtaken the Hispanic community in the neighborhood, making up a plurality of nearly 40%.
+An Islamic center and Hindu temple have been constructed in the neighborhood, symbolizing the melting pot of a neighborhood.